Fostering education and inclusion of

-- Provide teachers and trainers with knowledge of the good practices to support and foster migrants and refugees’ development and inclusion into host society
+- Trainers equipped with knowledge of the good practices to support and foster migrants and refugees’ development and inclusion into host society

-- Establish regional ‘ethnic role model pools’ for migrants and refugees for smoother inclusion
+- Regional ‘ethnic role model pools’ for migrants and refugees for smoother inclusion

 - A well-established network of schools, public authorities, NGOs and volunteer organisations, important influencers and decision makers as well as transnational institutions able to call for policy reform

-- Introduce a more inclusive educational approach in partners’ educational systems
+- A more inclusive educational approach in partners’ educational systems